StillAbeginnerr/StillAbeginnerr/README.md

 <h3>
 Hi , I am Shivam Agarwal,
-Currently an undergrad student at Kalinga institute of industrial technology,
+Currently an undergrad student 2021-2025 at Kalinga institute of industrial technology,

-I am skilled in frontend development and quite comfortable in my stack.

 I am a competitive programmer and a full stack developer